jhajek/Linux-text-book-part-1/files/final-project/final.md

 #### Section Five - Chapter 12

-1. Install NodeJS 16.x and NPM as per the instructions in section 12.4.4 of the textbook
+1. Install NodeJS 16.x per the instructions in section 12.4.4 of the textbook
 1. Issue the command: `node -v` to display the version of NodeJS
 1. Issue the npm command to install the package: `express`